 There are three types of algorithms you can apply: aggregate stats-based, product-based, and profile-based.

-Aggregate stats-based algorithms
+Aggregate stats-based algorithms for personalization

 - Recent high CTRs: Products that have been clicked most within recommendation placements served by BlueConic.